Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-According to AreaSearch's aggregation of ATO data released for financial year 2022, Woy Woy - Blackwall had a median income among taxpayers of $46,950 and an average level of $63,125.
-This is lower than the national averages of $56,994 (median) and $80,856 (average).
-Based on a 12.61% increase since financial year 2022, estimated incomes for September 2025 would be approximately $52,870 (median) and $71,085 (average).
-The 2021 Census data shows that household, family, and personal incomes in Woy Woy - Blackwall fall between the 18th and 18th percentiles nationally.
-Income analysis reveals that 27.1% of the population, equating to 3,954 individuals, have incomes within the $1,500 - 2,999 range.
-Housing affordability pressures are severe, with only 78.8% of income remaining after housing costs, ranking at the 13th percentile nationally.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2022, Woy Woy - Blackwall SA2 had a median income among taxpayers of $46,950.
+The average income stood at $63,125.
+This was slightly lower than the national average and compared to levels of $56,994 and $80,856 across Greater Sydney respectively.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $52,870 (median) and $71,085 (average) as of September 2025.
+From the 2021 Census, household, family and personal incomes in Woy Woy - Blackwall all fell between the 17th and 18th percentiles nationally.
+Income analysis revealed that 27.1% of the population (3,954 individuals) fell within the $1,500 - 2,999 income range, mirroring the region where 30.9% occupied this bracket.
+Housing affordability pressures were severe, with only 78.8% of income remaining, ranking at the 13th percentile.

 Frequently Asked Questions - Income